adambard/learnxinyminutes-docs/haxe.html.markdown

            You can also specify a default for enum switches as well:
          */
-        switch(e){
+        switch(e) {
             case Foo: trace("e was Foo again");
             default : trace("default works here too");
         }
     }
 }

-/*
+// Enums go much further than simple states, we can also enumerate
-    Enums go much further than simple states, we can also enumerate *constructors*, but we'll need a more complex enum example */ enum ComplexEnum{
+// *constructors*, but we'll need a more complex enum example enum ComplexEnum {
     IntEnum(i:Int);
     MultiEnum(i:Int, j:String, k:Float);
     SimpleEnumEnum(s:SimpleEnum);